Mostofa-Najmus-Sakib/MNSakib.io/publications.md

 - Mondal, M. S. and <b>Sakib, M. N. </b> “Scale-dependent reliability of the PRECIS model for rainfall projection in the Southern Bangladesh.”
 6th International Conference on Water & Flood Management (ICWFM-2017).

--  Chowdhury, M. M.  A.; <b> Sakib, M. N.; Jahan, M. and Rahman, M. A. “Social  Sufferings  Due  To  Saline  Water  Issues  in  Mongla  Upazilla,  Bagherhat.”
+-  Chowdhury, M. M.  A.; <b> Sakib, M. N.</b>; Jahan, M. and Rahman, M. A. “Social  Sufferings  Due  To  Saline  Water  Issues  in  Mongla  Upazilla,  Bagherhat.”
 International Conference on Engineering Research, Innovation and Education (ICERIE-2017)

 - Akter, R.; Sakib, M.; <b> Sakib, M. N.</b>; Zaman, S.; Haque, A.; Rahman, M. and Hossain, D. “Assessment of Salinity Hazard Based on Residence Time of Salinity in Bangladesh Coast.”
 6th International Conference on Water & Flood Management (ICWFM-2017).